 Objective Core Capability Performed w/o Challenges (P) Performed with Some Challenges (S) Performed with Major Challenges (M) Unable to be Performed (U) • Response agencies shall demonstrate the ability to establish and maintain a unified, coordinated operation structure in accordance with plans, procedures and best practices.
 Operational Coordination 5 Response agencies shall demonstrate interoperable communication methods in support of security, situational awareness, and operations in accordance with plans, procedures and best practices.
-Operational Communications s • First responders shall demonstrate the ability to protect their own health and safety as well as that of the general public in accordance with plans, procedures and best practices.
-S • Hazardous Materials teams shall locate, identify, mitigate and demonstrate the ability to neutralize the hazardous material threats in accordance with plans, procedures and best practices.
+Operational Communications 5 • First responders shall demonstrate the ability to protect their own health and safety as well as that of the general public in accordance with plans, procedures and best practices. fety as well as that of the general public in accordance S • Hazardous Materials teams shall locate, identify, mitigate and demonstrate the ability to neutralize the hazardous material threats in accordance with plans, procedures and best practices.
 Environmental Health and Safety P • First responders shall locate, identify, and mitigate any explosive devices (Law) in accordance with plans, procedures and best practices.
 Response P • First responders shall assist Law Enforcement with evidence collection in accordance with plans, procedures and best practices. Р